BURRELL SPECIAL SCENIC ROAD LOCOMOTIVES - WORKS NUMBER ORDER

 3865 No. 1 Built 1920 - Pat Collins

 This engine was purchased to provide power for Collin's Scenic Whales managed by Miss Clara Mullett, who later became Pat Collins second wife.
-This engine was built as a Scenic but was later converted to Special Scenic specification by the addition of an exciter dynamo and the platform from 4021 LORD CURZON.
-She was the last Scenic-type engine seen working in the fairgrounds and when the Scenic ride was taken off the road she powered the Collin's Noahs Ark ride.
+This engine was built as a Special Scenic to drive the No 1 Scenic Railway ride.
+Before the war the engine was dismantled for repair and rebuilt in the late 1940's.
+She was then used to power the Lakin Odeon fronted waltzer.
+She is believed to be the last Scenic-type engine seen working in the fairgrounds and when the Scenic ride was eventually taken off the road she powered the Collin's Noahs Ark ride.

 3866 - VANGUARD - Built 1920 - Marshall Hill, Bedminster - Scrapped